ishan78983/mobile-sales-analysis/README.md

 ## 📂 Files in Repository
 - `Mobile Sales Data.xlsx` → Raw dataset used for analysis.
-- `Mobile_Sales_Dashboard.pbix` → Power BI file containing the dashboard.
+- `Mobile-sales.pbix` → Power BI file containing the dashboard.
 - `README.md` → Documentation for the project.

 ---